CraigNock/wksp-module-2-js-1-fundamentals/lecture-2-types.md

 // Look at these expressions below and determine whether they evaluate to true or false

 1. true || false
+.true
 2. false && false
+.false
 3. 1 < 2 && 2 > 1
+.true
 4. 31 < 13 || 1 < 2 && 3 > 1
+.true
 5. 400 <= 400 && 399 < 400 && (30 > 31 || 400 > 31)
+.true
 6. true && false && false || false && true
+.false
 7. true && false || true || false
+.true
 8. true && false && false || false && true ? true && false && false || false && true : 1 < 2 && 2 > 1
+.false ? false : true
+.true

+if (x) ? a : b
+if x true, output a
+if x false, output b

+let gender = 'male'

+`Hello ${gender === 'male ? 'sir' : 'madame'}`

+*|| stops evaluating as soon as it finds a true.
+Does not bother continuing to check other values.
 ```

 ---